The Explore TV

 (2 Days)

-Fort Kochi It is an iconic destination in Kerala, famous for its unique blend of history and culture.
+Fort Kochi is an iconic destination in Kerala, famous for its unique blend of history and culture.
 Here, you can explore the iconic Chinese fishing nets which are a major attraction, and enjoy the colonial architecture that reflects the influence of the Portuguese and Dutch.
 Also, don’t miss the delicious local cuisine, which blends Indian and European flavors.
-Fort Kochi is also ideal for visiting art galleries and enjoying traditional dance performances, such as the Kathakali.
+Fort Kochi is also great for art galleries and traditional dance performances, such as the Kathakali.

 Fort Kochi Recommendations